rakesh0929/Flask_concepts/To-do flask app/readme.md

-### we have built a to-do app it is a completly using flask in python
+### we have built a to-do app it will store the data you want and edit or update it and delete the task when it is done